MishraAshish/MernStack-VueJS/ReadMe.txt

 // subsequent times we need to run - git pull

 //if you have changes in your machine - so either you resolve that or use
-//git reset --hard and then take git pull
+//git reset --hard and then take
+//git pull
+//git clean -fd